elysemontano/elyse-lecture-notes/cat-tinder/backend/api-endpoints.md

 end
 ```

+The reason why we are stubbing these methods is so that we have a method that we can test.
+We do want to use test driven development, but we need the methods to exist to be able to test them otherwise they will come back as undefined.

 ## Index Route
 We start with the index route.
 In this endpoint, we want to return all of the cats that the application knows about.

 **Create a Spec**
 We're going to practice Test Driven Development, so let's start with a test.
 We'll add our test to the `cats_request_spec.rb` file: